1jour1vin

 Nose

-Quite austere but very generous with notes of wild berries.
+Quite austere but with very generous notes of wild berries

-Fine and elegant with a firm tannic structure
+Delicate and elegant with a firm tannic structure

 Serve